ZarKyo/CyberDefenders-WU/mrrobot.md

 cat mft.txt | grep nbtscan.exe
 ```

-**Réponse : 2015-10-09 10:45:12 UTC**
+**Answer : 2015-10-09 10:45:12 UTC**

-#### 12 - The attackers appear to have stored the output from the nbtscan.exe tool in a text file on a disk called nbs.txt.
+### 12 - The attackers appear to have stored the output from the nbtscan.exe tool in a text file on a disk called nbs.txt.
 What is the IP address of the first machine in that file?

-On récupère le fichier à l'aide de volatility :
+We retrieve the file using volatility :

 ```
 cat filescan.txt | grep nbs.txt